 - iFit also offers outdoor runs in any number of exotic places.
 I joined the program: Hannah Eden takes Iceland which includes ten runs of varying lengths through the Icelandic Mountains.
 You follow along on the treadmill as she navigates the real terrain just ahead of you.
 The treadmill automatically inclines and declines to match the actual grade as you run.
 The scenery is breathtaking and Eden does a good job of keeping it interesting (while also managing to run and breathe).

 - Off-the-treadmill classes are also available.
 Log into iFit from any tablet or computer and from the Main Menu bar, select the “Daily Workout” tab.
 It will bring up class options like: kickboxing, yoga, HIIT, dumbbells or Fit in 15 (for when you only have 15minutes).
-You do not need to be by your treadmill to access these classes, which means you can use iFit even while travelling.
+You do not need to be by your treadmill to access these classes, which means you can use iFit even while traveling.

-I am impressed with the noise control on the SmartPro 2000.
-I compared it to the Sole F80 and NordicTrack 1750 for overall track noise.
-Of the three, the Sole F80 is the quietest.
-It is a heavy, sturdy machine and the steel frame mitigates some of the impact noise.
-However, the Sole F80 also offers the least amount of cushioning.
-The SmartPro 2000 belt moves smoothly across the deck and even when running fast it isn’t overly noisy.
-Balanced with the added cushioning, I felt the SmartPro 200 offers a nice run with minimal track noise.
-My only complaint with the SmartPro 2000 is the fans seemed noisier than the other machines.
+I am impressed with the noise control on the Pro 2000.
+I again compared it to the Sole F80 and NordicTrack 1750 for overall track noise.
+The Pro 2000 belt moves smoothly across the deck and even when running fast it isn’t overly noisy.
+Balanced with the added cushioning, I felt the Pro 200 offers a nice run with minimal track noise.
+My only complaint with the Pro 2000 is the fans seemed noisier than the other machines.

-Storage / Folding
+Moving / Folding

-The SmartPro 2000 folds up easily.
+The Pro 2000 folds up easily.
 Simply grab the steel bar at the base of the deck and lift.
-The deck is a little heavy — probably due to the extra length — but I am still able to lift it easily.
 Once folded, the deck latches securely in place to clear floor space.
 There are two wheels under the front legs of the treadmill and when securely locked in a folded position, you can pull the machine towards you and roll it out of the way.
 When you want to unfold the treadmill, press a foot release on the underside of the deck and a hydraulic system will lower the deck gently to the floor.
 No need to hold or guide it.